-- The Inclusion Manager arranges regular consultation between teachers and TAs with the relevant external specialists dealing with children in that class, to ensure that provision is well informed and monitored.
+- The Inclusion Manager arranges regular consultation between teachers and Learning Support Assistants with the relevant external specialists dealing with children in that class, to ensure that provision is well informed and monitored.

-- The SALT trains and supports TAs to run SAL groups so that SAL delivery is seamless and continuous.
+- The SALT trains and supports Learning Support Assistants to run SAL groups so that SAL delivery is seamless and continuous.

 - Class Teachers plan lessons according to the specific needs of the children in their class.
 Their job is to ensure that activities are adapted to the needs of everyone in the class.